Dog Skin Disorders

 Dog Skin Rash

-Dog skin rash is a symptom of another underlying condition.
+Dog skin rash is a symptom of other underlying dog skin disorders.
 Possible causes include allergy or parasites (fleas, mites, lice).
-Follow this link for photos of dog skin rashes and information on their diagnosis and treatment.
+Follow this link for and information on their diagnosis and treatment.

 Dog Skin Lesions